-There are six realms that you will have to fight through, all of them offering various stages, enemy types, mini bosses, elements and of course a main demonic baddie that needs to be vanquished.
+There are six realms in Slain: Back from Hell that you will have to fight through; all of them offering various stages, enemy types, mini bosses, elements, and of course, a main demonic baddie that needs to be vanquished.
 Even though some enemy designs are repeated or re-skinned, they’re given enough of a change to not feel too repetitive.
-For instance there is a magic wielding skeleton that will shoot projectiles at you, but depending on the realm he may shoot out magic, that if lands on the ground, will actually summon another minion.
-That being said, there are a few enemies that are simply just design changes like the flying enemies, but honestly its not a huge deal considering there’s a large amount of different creatures that will keep you busy.
+For instance, there is a magic wielding skeleton that will shoot projectiles at you, but depending on the realm, he may shoot out magic, where if it lands on the ground, will actually summon another minion.
+That being said, there are a few enemies that are simply design changes like the flying enemies, but honestly, it’s not a huge deal considering there’s a large amount of different creatures that will keep you busy.

-Unfortunately the combat and gameplay do has some issues.
+Unfortunately, the combat and gameplay in Slain: Back from Hell do have some issues.
 There will be times where there are button delays, strange hit box detection, and even some frame slow downs.
-But I feel like the issues stem from the fact that the game had to drop down to 30fps for the Switch version and it just needs to be a 60fps game or your timing is just going to be a bit slower.
-It’s not all of the time and obviously i got use to it since this is my first experience with the game, but there were still times where I did feel that things weren’t as smooth as perhaps they should’ve been.
-Apparently there is a 60fps update in the works for the Switch version arriving in a couple weeks so that will greatly help with any sluggish feeling inputs.
+However, I feel like the issues stem from the fact that the game had to drop down to 30fps for the Switch version.
+It really needs to be a 60fps game or your timing is just going to be a bit slower.
+It’s not all of the time, and obviously I got use to it since this is my first experience with the game, but there were still times where I did feel that things weren’t as smooth as perhaps they should’ve been.
+Apparently, there is a 60fps update in the works for the Switch version arriving in a couple weeks, so that will greatly help with any sluggish feeling inputs.